- City Government

 Residents can prepare for Red Flag Warnings and Fire Weather Watches by storing patio furniture cushions inside, reviewing their emergency action plan, ensuring their “go bag” is ready and making sure they always have enough fuel in their vehicles for safe evacuation.

 The Fire Department, Sheriff’s Department, and City staff participate in daily conference calls with the local National Weather Service office and respond to warnings and watches by increasing staffing and resources.
 Residents should avoid risky fire behaviors and remain vigilant.
 If you see flames or smell smoke, call 911 immediately.

 The current fire weather forecast can be viewed on the National Oceanic and Atmospheric Administration (NOAA) website.

 Live Fuel Moisture

-Along with hot dry Santa Ana winds and low relative humidity, Live Fuel Moisture (LMF) is an important component in determining critical fire danger and Red Flag Conditions.
+Along with hot dry Santa Ana winds and low relative humidity, Live Fuel Moisture (LFM) in the Malibu area is an important part of determining critical fire danger and Red Flag Conditions for our community.
 LFM is defined as the percentage of water content to dry matter content in live vegetation.
-Live Fuel Moisture can be as 200% and 60% is considered critical.
+Live Fuel Moisture can be as high as 200%, and 60% is considered critical.
 The Los Angeles County Fire Department Forestry Division conducts sampling of local plants approximately every two weeks and posts the results on their website.

 The direct measurement of LFM is done by collecting fresh field samples of Chamise, drying them until all moisture is evaporated, and calculating the water content difference between fresh and dry samples.
 Field-Sampled LFMs are gathered at three locations throughout the Santa Monica Mountains to determine the average LFM in the region.